bigfix/developer.bigfix.com/site/pages/relevance/guide/session/unmanagedassetinspectors.md

 * **FilterableField:** These are displayed in the Console in both the Unmanaged Asset list and the unmanaged asset document, allowing sorting and filtering.
 * **NonFilterable:** These are only displayed in the Unmanaged Assets document, and typically return a large amount of data, such as a list of vulnerabilities.

-Click [here](/relevance/reference/bes-unmanagedasset-field.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-unmanagedasset-field.html) to access the page describing these inspectors.

 **Example**